Skip to content

 By working together, these players can address the bottlenecks that hinder access to finance and provide farmers with an entire suite of financial and non-financial services that enable them to improve their productivity.

 This encourages innovation and the development of new financial products, like green financing.
-The green financing method enables farmers to transition to nature-positive and low-emission farming practices, which will help improve the environment.
+This funding method enables farmers to transition to nature-positive and low-emission farming practices, which will help improve the environment.

 By collaborating with microfinance institutions and other players, farmers can access flexible loans designed for their specific needs, such as inputs, irrigation equipment, and fertiliser.